Toolbox Reference#

 named checkout()

-repository of the running Semaphore project to the VM used for executing a
+, which is used for making the entire repository of the running Semaphore project available to the VM used for executing jobs in the pipeline.

 function is called as checkout